- Seamless heel-to-toe transitions

 Upper screams plush comfort

-"Build quality: through the charts!"
-This is how one commenter reacts to the shoe's very padded upper.
+The well-padded upper of the GlideRide 3 puts its comfort off the charts!
 Even better, the ample padding also positively contributes to the shoe's secure lockdown, especially in the rearfoot area.

 Breathability needs improvement

-However, the shoe's upper performed rather well in our breathability tests.
+The shoe's upper performed rather well in our breathability tests.
 It lets the smoke pass through much easier compared to the Kayano 29 on the right.
+On a 1-5 scale where 5 is the most breathable, we gave it a solid 4.

 You can also see how much light is shining through the upper fabric in the transparency test below.